omriiii/potg/README.md

 *gh-branch* - Distribution code

-Warning: as of right now the code is pretty spaghetti all around.
-Don't use it for reference please.

-### to do

-#### first
-* -> dl fonts and have them locally
-* -> Add 3 more pics
-* Fix Chrome font-awesome bug

 ### Possibilites for later
 * Add a loading menu?
 * Look into inset shadows for the player title (`.dos-string`) https://css-tricks.com/adding-stroke-to-web-text/